cmeiklejohn/cmeiklejohn.github.io/_posts/2022-03-17-chaos-engineering.markdown

-excellent [Chaos Engineering book](https://www.oreilly.com/library/view/chaos-engineering/9781492043850/) from O'Reilly Media, I've identified at least three distinct techniques that seem to fall under the umbrella term Chaos Engineering or Resilience Engineering (which is sometimes used quite loosely, as it has origins in a real science).
+excellent [Chaos Engineering book](https://www.oreilly.com/library/view/chaos-engineering/9781492043850/) from O'Reilly Media, I've identified at least three distinct techniques that seem to fall under the umbrella term Chaos Engineering or Resilience Engineering (which is sometimes used quite loosely, as it has origins in a real science.)

 For reference, you can find all three of these techniques mentioned in the Chaos Engineering book, under that umbrella term, but I'll do my best to highlight the differences.